adel-mamin/amast/libs/hsm/README.rst

 Initial State Transition
 ========================

-If *C* is the current state and the transition is initiated by *A* with the target state *D*, then NCA is *A*, the exit events are sent to *C*, *B* and then the entry event is sent to *D* followed by the init event.
-The init event triggers the initial state transition to *E*.
-So, the entry event is sent to *E* followed by the init event.
+If *s111* is the current state and the transition is initiated by *s1* with the target state *s12*, then NCA is *s1*, the exit events are sent to *s11*, *s1* and then the entry event is sent to *s12* followed by the init event.
+The init event triggers the initial state transition to *s121*.
+So, the entry event is sent to *s121* followed by the init event.

-If *E* had an initial transition, then that transition would be executed too in a similar manner all the way down the hierarchy chain until target state does not do initial transition anymore.
+If *s121* had an initial transition, then that transition would be executed too in a similar manner all the way down the hierarchy chain until target state does not do initial transition anymore.